 There are plenty of real and healthy foods to choose from.
-For example, a handful of seeds, whether flax, hemp, chia, sesame or pumpkin (or a combination of them all!) a day is a great natural source of magnesium.
+For example, a handful of seeds, whether flax, hemp, chia, sesame, or pumpkin (or a combination of them all!) a day is a great natural source of magnesium.

-Then there’s also raw cashews and brazil nuts, coriander, dried basil, unsweetened cocoa, almond butter (or just raw almonds) and many others.
+Then there’s also raw cashews and brazil nuts, coriander, dried basil, unsweetened cocoa, almond butter (or just raw almonds), and many others.

 You can combine these ingredients or add them to your daily meals to make sure you are getting enough magnesium.

 Like we already mentioned previously, you can also choose to take magnesium in supplement form.
-The bioavailable kind are the best since they are the easiest for your body to absorb and put to good use.
+The bioavailable kind is the best since they are the easiest for your body to absorb and put to good use.

 And don’t be fooled by one of the most common supplements, magnesium oxide, just because it has the highest % of magnesium, it doesn’t make it safe for consumption.

-Since it would be nearly impossible to choose from all the different types of magnesium supplements which the pharmaceutical market offers, one of your best bets would be to get one which is mixed with calcium, since the two minerals greatly complement each other.
+Since it would be nearly impossible to choose from all the different types of magnesium supplements which the pharmaceutical market offers, one of your best bets would be to get one that is mixed with calcium, since the two minerals greatly complement each other.